-Pam Muñoz Ryan has written over forty books, including the novels ESPERANZA RISING, BECOMING NAOMI LEÓN, RIDING FREEDOM, PAINT THE WIND, THE DREAMER, and ECHO.
+Pam Muñoz Ryan is the 2018 U.S. nominee for the international Hans Christian Andersen Award, and the author of ECHO, the recipient of the Kirkus Prize and the Newbery Honor.
+She has written over forty books, including the novels ESPERANZA RISING, BECOMING NAOMI LEÓN, RIDING FREEDOM, PAINT THE WIND, THE DREAMER, and ECHO.
 She is the author recipient of the National Education Association’s Civil and Human Rights Award, the Virginia Hamilton Literary Award for Multicultural Literature, and is twice the recipient of the Pura Belpré Medal and the Willa Cather Award.

 Other selected honors include the PEN USA Award, the Américas Award, the Boston Globe-Horn Book Honor, and the Orbis Pictus Award.
 She was born and raised in Bakersfield, California, (formerly Pam Bell) holds a bachelor’s and master’s degree from San Diego State University and lives near San Diego with her family.

 In the author’s words:

 I was born and raised in Bakersfield, California.
 One of my earliest memories of books is my grandmother’s set of encyclopedias.
 My favorite volume was G, because it contained an illustrated section of Greek myths.
 How I loved those encyclopedias!
 Once, I even tried to copy an entire page, but did not succeed.

 The summer before fifth grade, my family moved across town to Irene Street, near the original Green Frog Market.
 I was the new kid in a school where most students had been together since kindergarten.
 I didn’t fit in.
 I spent much of my free time riding my bike to the East Bakersfield Library to borrow books.
 It was through books that I escaped and coped with the changes in my life.
 I became, what most people would consider, an obsessive reader.